-Accepted papers are copy-edited.
+Accepted papers are copyedited.
 Authors review edits in page proofs.
-AMJ's production team will contact you immediately after the Editor in Chief assigns your work to an issue.

-If your work is accepted, please keep the Managing Editor (mmalgrande@aom.org) informed of changes of address and long absences.
+Each journal's production team will contact you immediately after the Editor assigns your work to an issue.
+If your work is Accepted, please keep the respective Managing Editor informed of changes of address and long absences: